Fred Rivara

 Fred Rivara (born May 17, 1949) is a professor of pediatrics and epidemiology at the University of Washington at Seattle Children's Hospital known for his research into the relationship between gun ownership and gun violence in the 1990s.
 Rivara has also researched bicycle helmets, intimate partner violence, and alcohol abuse, among other topics.

 Education

 Rivara earned his doctor of medicine in 1974 from the University of Pennsylvania.
 In 1980, he completed a master's in public health at the University of Washington.

 Career

 Rivara's career spans 30 years.
 His research has covered topics such as alcohol abuse and domestic violence, and he has been a vocal advocate for the use of bicycle helmets to reduce injury.
 Rivara says that his work has helped to drastically reduce the number of children who are injured while riding bikes.
 He founded the Harborview Injury and Research Center in Seattle and the International Society for Child and Adolescent Injury Prevention.
 At the University of Washington, Rivara is vice chair of the Department of Pediatrics in the School of Medicine and chief of the Division of General Pediatrics and.
-Rivara is also editor-in-chief of the journal JAMA Pediatrics.
+Rivara was also editor-in-chief of the journal JAMA Pediatrics and then JAMA Network Open.